 Reversed Only the reverse samples are used.
-Unique Reverse and mechanics samples (pedal, key and release noise) are used.
-Tonality The original samples and all settings in the Tonality dialog (including reverse samples) are used Original The original samples and all settings in the Tonality dialog (without reverse samples) are used Unplugged Only samples of the sounds that the tines create when you play without amplification as well as the mechanics samples (pedal, key and release noise) are used.
+Aerial Reverse and and mechanics samples (pedal, key and release noise) are used.
+Tonality The acoustic samples and all settings in the Tonality dialog (including reverse samples) are used Acoustic The acoustic samples and all settings in the Tonality dialog (without reverse samples) are used Mechanics Only the mechanics samples (pedal, key and release noise) are used.